When to Use a Scissor Lift Harness

 Clearly, there are many reasons to wear a safety harness when operating a scissor lift.
 On the other hand, it is important to note that there may be some problems that can occur if scissor lift operators wear harnesses when they complete everyday tasks.

-For instance, if a scissor lift operator is wearing a harness and goes over a lift’s guardrail, they could accidentally cause a tip-over; that is bad enough for the platform worker, but this type of accident also jeopardizes nearby workers, pedestrians and anyone else in the job site vicinity.
+For instance, if a scissor lift operator is wearing a harness and goes over a lift’s guardrail, they could accidentally cause a tip-over; that is bad enough for the platform worker, but this type of accident also jeopardizes nearby workers, pedestrians, and anyone else in the job site vicinity.

 Along with using the aforementioned argument, those who are against requiring scissor lift operators to wear safety harnesses may point out that scissor lift manufacturers frequently do not provide an anchor point that operators can use to connect a snap hook to a lanyard.
 They may also note that OSHA prohibits tying off a harness to a guardrail.